AAA World Tag Team Championship

-The AAA World Tag Team Championship (Campeonato en Parejas AAA in Spanish) is the main tag team title contested for in the Mexican lucha libre promotion Lucha Libre AAA Worldwide (AAA) and WWE.
-The reigning champions are Pagano and Psycho Clown, who are in their first reign.
+The AAA World Tag Team Championship (Campeonato en Parejas AAA in Spanish) is the main tag team title contested for in the Mexican promotion Lucha Libre AAA Worldwide (AAA), a sister promotion of WWE.
+The current champions are The Wagner Brothers (El Hijo de Dr. Wagner Jr. and Galeno), who are in their first reign as a team and individually.
+They won the titles by defeating The War Raiders (Erik and Ivar) in an Open Challenge on Night 2 of Triplemanía 34 on September 13, 2026.

+History

-In 1993, AAA created the first version of the AAA World Tag team championship, technically the AAA/IWC (International Wrestling Council) World Tag Team titles.
-The belts used for the AAA/IWC titles were the old NWA Pacific Northwest Tag Team Championship belts.
+In 1993, AAA created the first version of the AAA World Tag team Championship, known as the AAA/IWC World Tag Team Championship.
+The championship was billed as being co-promoted by the International Wrestling Council (IWC), the promotional name used for AAA shows in the United States.
+The title belts used to represent the AAA/IWC World Tag Team Championship were the old NWA Pacific Northwest Tag Team Championship belts.
 The original version was abandoned upon Art Barr's death in 1994.
-In 2007, AAA created a new World tag team title to replace the Comisión de Box y Lucha Libre Mexico D.F. controlled Mexican National Tag Team Championship.
-The titles are listed here separately as they share names but not lineage.
+In 2007, AAA created the modern version of the AAA World Tag team Championship as a new tag team title to replace the Comisión de Box y Lucha Libre Mexico D.F. controlled Mexican National Tag Team Championship.